Spiryl/pymetr/docs/oscilloscope.rst

 Root Functions
 --------------------

 The ``Oscilloscope`` class also includes root-level functions which do not below to a subsystem.
-These include functions like `run`, `stop`, `single`, and `autoscale`.
-As well a high level data acquisition and processing specific further abstracting the use of the instrument.
+These include functions like `run`, `stop`, `single`, and `autoscale` as well a high level data acquisition and processing specific further abstracting the use of the instrument.

 .. note:: The ``Oscilloscope`` class is designed with the user in mind, abstracting the complexities of the oscilloscope operation and providing a user-friendly interface that reflects the natural workflow of an engineer or technician working with the instrument.